 Where to stay in Moshi

-While in Moshi, I stayed in K’s Lodge, a very good accommodation that I really enjoyed (it was included by the company I used, Shrike Safaris)!
+While in Moshi, I stayed in K’s Lodge, a simple but very nice accommodation, I really enjoyed (it was included by the company I used)!
 The lodge also had a nice outdoor pool, but we didn’t get to use it during our stay.
 The rooms were very simple and clean, perfect for a good night’s sleep.
 The lodge has an on-site restaurant that has European food options as well, and a bar where you can sip a drink and relax in the shared lounge before the big hike!

 If your accommodation is not included, you can book your stay directly here: